 …Did You Catch The Performance Of The Small Slugger That Beat Blaze Jordan?

-Some of you saw this video on the socials of Blaze Jordan hitting a couple 500-foot monster shots out of the Texas Rangers Arlington Stadium during the 2016 14u/15u home-run derby power contest:
+Some of you saw this video on the socials of Blaze Jordan hitting a couple 500-foot monster shots out of the Texas Rangers Arlington Stadium during Brian Domenico’s 2016 14u/15u home-run derby National Power Showcase:

 Well, did you hear about the small-bopper who gave Blaze Jordan a run for his money?